PostcodeCheck

 Thinking about moving to Derby?
 Whether you're relocating for work, looking for better schools, or simply want a change of scenery, choosing where to live is one of the biggest decisions you'll make.
 We've pulled together data from over 20 official sources to give you an honest picture of what life is really like in Derby, East Midlands.

-Derby scores 46 out of 100 on our Area Score, earning a Grade D. That puts it below the national average, where the typical UK area scores around 72.
+Derby scores 38 out of 100 on our Area Score, earning a Grade E. That puts it significantly below the national average, where the typical UK area scores around 72.

 This guide covers everything from crime and safety through to schools, property prices, transport links, broadband speeds, and local amenities.
 Every figure comes from publicly available government data, including Police UK, Ofsted, HM Land Registry, the Department for Transport, and more.
 Nothing is guesswork; it is all based on the latest available numbers.